 - Use virtual accounts to receive bank transfers

-- Use tokenization requests to collect payment details for future use
+- Use setup requests to collect payment details for future use

 Best practices